Internet sites join July 4 protest against U.S. surveillance

 Former NSA contractor Edward Snowden has been charged with espionage after disclosing the agency's surveillance programs.
 He has spent more than a week in a Moscow airport seeking a country that would grant him asylum.

-The online protest was launched by the Internet Defence League, a network of more than 30,000 websites and internet users whose goal is to protest attempts to curtail the freedom of the Web.
+The online protest was launched by the Internet Defense League, a network of more than 30,000 websites and internet users whose goal is to protest attempts to curtail the freedom of the Web.

 Evan Greer, a spokesman for the IDL, said nearly 13,500 Twitter users had taken part in a so-called thunderclap, in which they all tweeted the same or similar message at the same time to their more than 9 million followers.